syyunn/Art_of_Expressivity/README.md

 P. Grohs, F. Hornung, A. Jentzen, and P. Von Wurstemberger, A proof that artificial neural networks overcome the curse of dimensionality in the numerical approximation of black-scholes partial differential equations, arXiv preprint arXiv:1809.02362, (2018).

+# On the apsect of apprximatied target function's frequency
+Frequency principle: Fourier analysis sheds light on deep neural networks